-Kittens born to FIV-infected mothers may have received antibodies from their mother's milk.
+Kittens born to FIV-infected mothers or mothers who have had the FIV vaccination may have received antibodies from their mother's milk.
 This doesn't mean that the kitten has FIV, just that he's received antibodies to FIV.
 Kittens who test positive should be re-tested at a later date.

 It usually takes several weeks for antibodies to FIV to appear in the blood, if the cat is tested prior to this it will show a negative result.